peaBerberian/wasp-hls/README.md

 For example the [shaka-packager](https://github.com/shaka-project/shaka-packager) is a relatively easy to use packager.
-With it and [FFmpeg](https://ffmpeg.org/), you should have all the tools you need to produce any HLS contents you want.
+With it and [FFmpeg](https://ffmpeg.org/), you are armed with the right tools to produce HLS contents.

 ## Why starting this project?